Little-Known Differences Between CT Scans and MRIs That Could Save You Time

 • You have a spinal cord or joint injury.

-• You require frequent imaging and want to avoid radiation exposure.
+• You need frequent imaging and want to avoid radiation exposure.

-In recent years, the field of medical imaging has seen advancements in hybrid imaging techniques that combine the benefits of both CT scans and MRIs.
-For example, PET/CT and PET/MRI combine positron emission tomography (PET) with CT or MRI to provide detailed images along with functional information about your organs.
-While these hybrid techniques are still evolving, they hold promise for offering even more accurate diagnoses in the future.
+Recent advancements in medical imaging have led to the development of hybrid techniques that combine the benefits of both CT scans and MRIs.
+Techniques such as PET/CT and PET/MRI merge positron emission tomography with CT or MRI to provide detailed images and functional information about organs.

 When Are Hybrid Imaging Techniques Used?

-• PET/MRI: Provides a more detailed picture of soft tissues and is often used in neurology or cardiac cases.
+• PET/MRI: Provides an enhanced view of soft tissues, often applied in neurology or cardiac cases to improve diagnostic accuracy.

 What to Expect During a CT Scan or MRI